 The graduate school within WASP is dedicated to provide the skills needed to analyze, develop, and contribute to the interdisciplinary area of autonomous systems and software.
 The curriculum provides the foundations, perspectives, and state-of-the-art knowledge in the different disciplines taught by leading researchers in the field.
 Through an ambitious program with research visits, partner universities, and visiting lecturers, the graduate school actively supports forming a strong multi-disciplinary and international professional network between PhD-students, researchers and industry.

-We are currently looking for seven Ph.D. students in Electrical Engineering, Computer Science and Communication Technology to join WASP.
-The concerned research projects are:
+We are currently looking for a Ph.D. student in networked systems to join WASP.

 WASP's PhD student Håkan Carlsson was one of the winners at Venture Cups in 2016.
 Carlsson's idea revolves around drones and how one can use them to inspect forest holdings and determine their value.
 The innovation is called Tree mapping and could mean substantial savings for the timber trade industry.